 …to be a ‘model pupil’ is important, because our inspection regime has told schools this is the sort of thing which will help us achieve the aspirations of higher examinations over time.
 How does that compare with what other people might think a ‘model pupil’ would be?
 Somebody who organises and manages.
 Somebody who can balance protest and compromise.
 Somebody who is worldly about current affairs.
 Somebody who can, when necessary, say ‘no’ and object.
 Teacher pleasers crack the system, know how to work it, get through the gate and come out.
 The other side is what I would call the well-rounded individual that politicians would argue we are trying to create.
 One of the tensions we’ve got is that where we seek personal empowerment and democratic citizenship at certain times, we grapple with a conflicting set of agendas at other times.”

-He directs research on all aspects of education including Early Years, schools, skills and Higher Education via his position at Policy Exchange.
+Jonathan Simons is the Head of Education at Policy Exchange, where he directs research on all aspects of education including Early Years, schools, skills and Higher Education.
+Hear him speak at a 2015 party conference (7 min):

 “…there’s some evidence that suggests that as politicians talk more about an issue people get more concerned about it.
 So politicians think they are reassuring people by talking about an issue, actually the more they talk about an issue the more people worry about it.
 And that becomes an issue.”